HS+ and GED® FAQs

-High School 21+ (HS21+) is a program at WVC that provides an alternative way for pre-college students to earn a high school credential, using previously earned high school credit as well as life or work experience.
+High School+ (HS+) is a program at WVC that provides an alternative way for students to earn a high school credential, using previously earned high school credit as well as life and work experience.

-If you are 21 years of age or older and lack a high school diploma, you can earn high school credit and earn a HS21+ diploma by attending ABE classes.
+If you are 18 years of age or older and lack a high school diploma, you can earn high school credit toward the HS+ diploma through ABE classes.

-You may attend HS21+ and earn your diploma if you have a GED® certificate.
-You do not have to have any previous high school credit.
-If you are not yet 21 years old, you may still take our classes and receive all earned credit and be eligible to receive a diploma once you turn 21 years old.
+You may attend HS+ and earn your diploma even if you already have a GED® certificate.
+You do not have to have any previous high school credit to begin the HS+ program.

-High School 21+ is available mornings and evenings at the Wenatchee campus, afternoons and evenings at the Omak campus, and is also available on a flexible schedule through SkillSource Wenatchee.
+Our High School+ classes are available online and in-person through our Wenatchee campus, our Omak campus, in Nespelem, and on a flexible schedule through SkillSource Wenatchee.

 We also will accept certain certificates as proof of completing competency work that may be applied to your high school credit.
 If you have a certificate or proof of training that you think addresses a high school subject, you may present it for credit evaluation.